Nermin-J/autonomous-car-in-labyrinth/README.md

 Moving algorithm is implemented using FSM:
 ![image](https://user-images.githubusercontent.com/81052940/111932551-efb4fd00-8abd-11eb-9e6f-56c27fdcfe3f.png)

-Drivers for all components are done by Verilog implementation (no external microcontrollers).
+Drivers for all components done using Verilog (no external microcontrollers).
 All components of code are connected like this:
 ![image](https://user-images.githubusercontent.com/81052940/111932818-8e415e00-8abe-11eb-8fa4-dc4ed09eeaa1.png)

 Distance from middle sensor is sent over BT to the PC.
-Here we use Processing implementation given in
+Here we use "Processing" implementation given in "pathDrawing" file.
+We read message sent over BT and make actions depending on the message (turning and moving).